-Prerequisite: MATH 151 or high school algebra and trigonometry.
-Or qualifying score on ACT or COMPASS test.
-Recommended: MATH 157 and 159 or MATH 164.
+Prerequisite: MATH 151 or qualifying score on ACT or COMPASS test

 This is a liberal arts course in the fundamental principles of physics.
 Units include measurement, kinematics, mechanics, rotational motion, fluids, temperature and heat, and waves and sound.
-This course is designed to fulfill the physics requirement in pre-medicine, pre-dentistry, pre-law, prearchitecture, pre-chiropractic and similar pre-professional programs.
+This course is designed to fulfill the physics requirement in pre-medicine, pre-dentistry, pre-law, pre-architecture, pre-chiropractic and similar pre-professional programs.
 This course should not be taken as a substitute for pre-engineering physics or other related disciplines.
 This course requires laboratory work.